 While individuals should choose healthy beverages over sugary drinks, there is a serious need for cost-effective interventions and policies that decrease access to sugary drinks while improving access to free, safe, and cold water.
 The HPRC is working with The Boston Public Health Commission, Boston Public Schools, and providers of afterschool programs, such as the YMCA, Boys and Girls Club of Boston, and the Boston Centers for Youth and Families to create environments that are free of sugary drinks.
 Below you will find:

-- Lessons to use with elementary and middle school students and in afterschool programs to teach kids the importance of limiting sugary drinks and consuming more water;
+- Tools and lessons to use with elementary and middle school students and in afterschool programs to teach kids the importance of limiting sugary drinks and consuming more water.

-- Sample materials for communicating these messages to parents and families;
+- Sample materials for communicating these messages to families.

-- Examples of policies to decrease access to sugary drinks and increase access to free, safe, and cold water;
+- Examples of national and state policies to decrease access to sugary drinks and increase access to free, safe, and cold water.

-- Academic journal articles providing an evidence base for the importance of limiting sugary drinks to improve health and reduce overweight and chronic disease risk;
+- Scientific publications from the HPRC providing an evidence base for the importance of limiting sugary drinks to improve health and reduce overweight and chronic disease risk.

 An interdisciplinary elementary school program designed to promote healthful eating and physical activities in school, home, and community environments.